MrFoxogen/test_task/README.md

 Hello.
-I made a microservice according to the assignment, but perhaps I did not understand something quite correctly.

-First you need to create a postgres database: db_name = test db_user = test db_password = test
-The database will automatically be populated with a small amount of data.

-Also, to raise the application, you can use the docker-compose file.

-There are 4 users in the database:
-- 3 with the role of CLIENT
-- 1 with the role of BACЛOFFICE

-  Users with the CLIENT role can perform all actions only on their own devices, and with the BACKOFFICE role they can view a list of all devices.

-Privet.
-Sdelal mikroservis soglasno zadaniya, no vozmozhno chto-to ponyal ne sovsem pravil'no. Dlya nachalo nuzhno sozdat' bazu dannykh postgres: db_name = test db_yuzer = test db_pasvord = test Baza dannykh avtomaticheski budet zapolnena nebol'shim kollichestvom dannykh.
-Takzhe dlya podnyatiya prilozheniya mono ispol'zovat' dokker-kompose fayl.
-V BD yest' 4 pol'zovatelya: - 3 s rol'yu KLIYENT - 1 s rol'yu BAKOFFISE YUzery s rol'yu KLIYENT mogut vypolnyat' vse deystviya tol'ko nad svoimi devaysami, a s rol'yu BACHKOFFISE smotret' spisok vsekh divaysov.
-Dlya togo chtoby poluchit' kakoy-to devays nam nuzhen token dlya pol'zovatelya.
-Yego my mozhem poluchit' proydya po puti (http://localhost:8080/api/v1/token) i peredav v tele
-Ещё
-704 / 5000
-Результаты перевода
-Hello.
 I made a microservice according to the task, but perhaps I did not understand something quite correctly.

 First you need to create a postgres database: